000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 -> set language, create user - do not enable GUI-support in advanced options!

-5. `sudo do-release-upgrade ` - Hirsute is EOL, so first you have to upgrade the release

-6. make sure you can access WSL from explorer:
+5. make sure you can access WSL from explorer:

   i.e. [WIN]+[R]: `explorer.exe \\wsl.localhost\Ubuntu-CommPrev\`